DaWe1992/Applied_ML_Fundamentals/README.md

 * Non-programmable pocket calculator
 * Two-sided **hand-written** cheat sheet (you may note whatever you want).
 Hand-written means pen and paper (not on a tablet or computer!)

-Please refer to the official [DHBW data science module catalogue](https://www.dhbw.de/fileadmin/user/public/SP/MA/Data_Science_und_Kuenstliche_Intelligenz/Business_Management.pdf) for further details.

 ## Programming tasks (bonus points for the exam) 🐍
 Almost every exercise sheet contains at least one programming task.
 You can collect bonus points for the exam by working on one of these tasks.
 Here are the rules:

 * Form groups of 2 to 3 students.
-* At the end of each lecture slot one group will be chosen to work on the programming task for the contents discussed.
-* Each group will be given a separate programming task.
+* At the end of each lecture slot one group will be chosen to work on the next programming task.
+Each group will be given a separate programming task.
-* Each group solves the programming task and presents the results in the next lecture slot.
+* The group solves the programming task and presents the results in the next lecture slot.
-* The usage of machine learning libraries like Scikit-Learn, etc. is forbidden.
-The goal is to implement the algorithms from scratch only using Numpy.
+* The usage of advanced machine learning libraries (sklearn, etc.) is strictly forbidden.
+The goal is to implement the algorithms in Numpy from scratch.
 * Grading:
-	* The group can achieve 10 points per member (2 students = 20 points, 3 students = 30 points).
+	* A group can achieve 10 points per group member (2 students = 20 points, 3 students = 30 points).
+	* The group will be given a total number of points.
-	* The members of the group can distribute these points between them.
+	* The group members can distribute these points between them.
 	* No member can achieve more than 15 points.
 * The code has to be shared with me.